 Kate’s interest in working with children and families was solidified during time spent in South America.
 After receiving her Bachelor of Arts degree from the University of New Hampshire, she spent two years in Ecuador teaching English to children and adolescents, and she also volunteered at an orphanage for children with special medical needs.
 Most recently Kate was employed as a PNP at both Terra Linda Pediatrics and at Kiwi Pediatrics in Berkeley.

-As the mother of a school age son, Kate brings hands on parenting experience to her practice of pediatrics.
+As a mother of two, Kate brings hands on parenting experience to her practice of pediatrics.
 Additionally, areas of special interest to her include supporting breastfeeding families, helping new parents navigate their roles, and collaborating with adolescents and their families to support optimal health.

-Kate enjoys spending time with her son and family at the various Bay Area museums and parks, and loves hiking and running in our beautiful surroundings.
+Kate enjoys spending time with her two sons and family at the various Bay Area museums and parks, and loves hiking and running in our beautiful surroundings.

 Jillian Graham, BS, CNA